cesc47/arxius/README.md

    --log_wandb
    ```

 ### Datacio

-1. If you want to train the image predictor navigate to `datacio/image_trainer`.
+1. If you want to train the image predictor, navigate to `datacio/image_trainer`.
 2. Train the prediction model with the following parameters:
    ```bash
    --data-path /your/data/path \